-In order to do this, practitioners focus strongly on the 3 prime areas, as well as Literacy and Mathematics.
-However, half-termly topics are designed in order to develop Understanding of the World and Expressive arts and design, creating an approach to medium term planning which is cohesive with the rest of the school; our Curriculum Seeds and Field Plans.
+To do this, practitioners focus strongly on the 3 prime areas, as well as Literacy and Mathematics.
+Half-termly topics are designed to develop Understanding of the World and Expressive arts and design, creating an approach to medium term planning which is cohesive with the rest of the school.

-Staff also take into account the individual needs, interests, and stage of development of each child in their care, and use this information to plan a challenging and enjoyable experience.
-Children are encouraged to select what they need to learn and develop and have a lot of input with regards to the activities that are provided in the classroom and what they would like to learn next.
+Staff also consider the individual needs, interests, and stage of development of each child in their care and use this information to plan a challenging and enjoyable experience.
+Children are encouraged to select what they need to learn and develop.
+The curriculum is taught through guided tasks and purposeful planned continuous provision.
 All children at Thythorn Field School are treated fairly, regardless of race, gender, religion or ability.
 All families are valued within our school.
 We give our children every opportunity to achieve their personal best and planning is adapted to meet the needs of all groups and abilities.
-Opportunity for differentiation is provided throughout the classroom and children are encouraged to challenge themselves.
+Opportunity for differentiation is provided throughout the classroom, and children are encouraged to challenge themselves.